MateoZeppieri/Assignment-4-Clustering-Analysis/README.md

 # Assignment-4-Clustering-Analysis
 Clustering Analysis – Construction Project Form Segmentation

-This project applies unsupervised learning to segment construction project forms into meaningful groups based on activity levels, workload patterns, and project characteristics.
-The analysis uses the Construction and Project Management Example Data and focuses on identifying operational differences that are not captured by the original closure label.
+This project uses clustering to group construction project forms based on how they behave during a project.
+Instead of predicting a single outcome like “open” or “closed,” the goal is to understand different types of forms and how much work they require.
+The dataset includes real construction project information such as form status, actions taken, comments, and project details.

 Industry and Dataset

-The dataset represents real construction project forms, including information on status, actions, comments, documentation, and project identifiers.
-Each record reflects a single form within a project workflow.
-The features used for clustering include numeric indicators such as open actions, total actions, and activity levels.
-The goal is to understand how different types of forms behave across projects.
+The dataset represents forms collected from construction projects.
+Each form captures activity such as how many actions were taken, how many items are overdue, and how much follow-up is required.
+These features help show how forms move through a project and how much effort they need from the team.

 Project Overview

-This notebook performs:
+The notebook includes:

-Data preparation, cleaning, and standardization
+Data cleaning and preparation

-Review of the original supervised label (is_closed)
+A review of the original label (is_closed)

-Elbow method and silhouette analysis to select the number of clusters
+Using the elbow method and silhouette score to choose the number of clusters

-K-means clustering using the chosen K
+Running K-means clustering on the selected features

-PCA visualization of cluster structure
+Visualizing clusters with PCA

-Comparison of clusters to the original label
+Comparing the clusters to the original label

-Creation of personas and action plans for each segment
+Creating personas and action plans for each cluster

 Summary of Findings

-The clustering results revealed distinct groups of forms that differ in workload, complexity, and project scale.
-Some clusters reflect routine, low-activity forms, while others show signs of higher workload or greater risk.
-These differences provide insights that go beyond the open-versus-closed label and highlight where teams may need support or where processes are already efficient.
+The clustering results identified different groups of forms that behave in unique ways.
+Some clusters include simple, low-effort forms, while others represent forms with more activity and higher workloads.
+A few clusters are linked to larger projects, and others show signs of higher risk due to the number of open or overdue actions.
+These patterns help show where project teams may need more support and where tasks are running smoothly.
+The results provide a clearer picture of how work actually moves through the construction process beyond the basic open-versus-closed status.